olckara/nodejs-mongoose-heroku-location-based-matchmaking/README.md

 [logo]: https://github.com/olciniz/bucketapp-getirbitaksihackathon-backend/blob/master/bucket-logo.png "Logo Title Text 2"
 # Bucket
 -----
-Bucket is a mobile-ready, user-oriented event organizer app built for both IOS, Android and Web.
+Bucket is a mobile-ready, user-oriented friend finder app based on common events built for both Android for now.

-  - Answer questions
+  - See events around you on a map

-  - Set your interests
+  - Find firends nearby to join you!

   - Get the best event with the best people